honzikv/use-of-snn/README.md

-# use-of-snn
+# Use of Spiking Neural Networks
-Repository for my bachelor thesis 'Use of Spiking Neural Networks'.
-This repository contains evaluation of different spiking neural networks on several datasets.
+A repository for my bachelor thesis 'Use of Spiking Neural Networks'.
+This repository contains several experiments with spiking networks on various datasets.

 Code from Spytorch used: